tyaga001/awesome-developer-tools-marketing/README.md

 - [DevRel.net](https://devrel.net/) - A community-driven blog with articles on developer relations and marketing.
 - [Coding VC](https://www.codingvc.com/) - Blog by Leo Polovets with insights on marketing to developers from a VC perspective.

-## Tools
+### Blogging Platforms

-- [Hashnode](https://theankurtyagi.hashnode.dev/a-software-developers-guide-to-writing) - A blogging platform for developers.
+- **[Hashnode](https://theankurtyagi.hashnode.dev/a-software-developers-guide-to-writing)** - A blogging platform for developers.
-- [Dev.to](https://dev.to/agentcloud/how-to-build-a-rag-chat-app-with-agent-cloud-and-bigquery-15b) - A community of software developers writing articles on various topics.
+- **[Dev.to](https://dev.to/agentcloud/how-to-build-a-rag-chat-app-with-agent-cloud-and-bigquery-15b)** - A community of software developers writing articles on various topics.
-- [Medium](https://javascript.plainenglish.io/how-to-add-authentication-secure-harperdb-apis-using-supertokens-in-your-react-app-d3af60ae45bb) - A popular platform for long-form content, with many tech-focused publications.
+- **[Medium](https://javascript.plainenglish.io/how-to-add-authentication-secure-harperdb-apis-using-supertokens-in-your-react-app-d3af60ae45bb)** - A popular platform for long-form content, with many tech-focused publications.
+- **[Free Code Camp](https://www.freecodecamp.org/news/author/theankurtyagi/)** - A platform for learning to code with articles and tutorials.
+- **[Hacker Noon](https://hackernoon.com/u/theankurtyagi)** - A platform for tech professionals to share their stories and insights.

 ## Social Media Marketing